 Trimming a Pork Roast

-• Trim the excess fat cap down to 1/4 of an inch.
-Do not worry about intramuscular fat.
+- Trim the excess fat cap down to 1/4 of an inch.
+Do not worry about intramuscular fat (marbling).
 You want that to stay right where it is.

-• Scoring the fat: Some folks like to score the fat cap for a couple of reasons.
+- Scoring the fat cap: Some cooks choose to score the fat cap for several reasons.
 First, it helps the fat render during cooking.
-Next, it’s decorative, and finally, it allows the rub to travel deeper into all the cracks and crevices.
-While we did score the pork roast for this recipe guide, doing so is purely optional.
+First, scoring helps the fat render more effectively during cooking.
+Second, it adds a decorative touch, and third, it allows the rub to penetrate deeper into the cracks and crevices.
+Please note that this step is optional.

 derrickriches.com

-Some cooks prefer using an injection marinade for smoked pork, while others are opposed to it.
-We prefer to use it because it helps to flavor and moisten the roast from the inside out.
+Using a pork injection marinade helps to flavor and moisten the roast from the inside out.
 Pork butts are large hunks of meat that require several hours of cooking.
 A rub will season the surface only.
-For that reason, we inject the roast with a marinade anywhere from 4-12 hours before cooking it.
-Some of our favorite marinade recipes include the Garlic-Maple or Basic Pork Injection.
+For that reason, we inject the roast with a flavorful mixture 4-12 hours before cooking it.
+Some of our favorite marinade recipes include the Cajun Injection Marinade or Basic Pork Injection.
 If you do not have an food-safe meat injector, don’t worry.
-You can purchase them at hardware stores, some supermarkets, and online.
+You can purchase them at hardware stores, some supermarkets, or online.

 The key to delicious pulled pork comes from layering the flavor.
 The first layer happens internally from using an injection marinade.
 The second layer is applied externally and includes simple rubs like SPG or more complex BBQ rubs for pork.
 SPG is a simple salt, black pepper, and garlic powder mixture, while a BBQ Rub imparts a little sweetness and heat to the roast.
-You can use whichever combinations you’d like, but the goal is to build a flavorful bark.
-Feel free to use your favorite bottled rub or our Memphis Dust Rub, but remember that if you plan to use more than one rub, the flavors should work together, not overpower each other.
+You can use whichever combination you’d like, but the goal is to build a flavorful bark.
+Feel free to use your favorite bottled rub or our Memphis Dust Rub, but remember that if you plan to use more than one rub, the flavors should complement each other and not overpower one another.

 Should I use a binder before applying the rub?

-That depends on your personal preference.
+That depends entirely on personal preference.
 We recommend trying one with and without to see which one you prefer.
 Below are some of our favorite binders to use.

-• Mustard: Pork roasts are typically coated with yellow mustard before applying the rub.
-It keeps the seasonings in place and adds an extra layer of flavor as the meat cooks.
-Don’t worry; your pulled pork won’t taste like mustard!
-It mellows out as it mixes with the natural flavor of the meat, the rub, and the smokiness of the cooking environment.
+- Mustard: Pork roasts are often coated with yellow mustard before it is seasoned.
+The binder keeps the seasonings in place and adds an extra layer of flavor as the meat cooks.
+It’s important to note that the smoked pork will not taste like mustard; instead, it will blend with the meat’s natural flavors, the seasoning rub, and the smokiness from the cooking process.

-• Hot Sauce: Some folks like to coat the meat’s surface with hot sauce like Frank’s Red Hot or Sriracha.
-It provides a spicy kick to the finished product and works well with a sweet rub.
+- Hot Sauce: For added spiciness, lightly coat the roast with hot sauce like Frank’s Red Hot or Sriracha.
+Pair this binder with a sweet rub.

 derrickriches.com

 Pink butcher paper and aluminum foil both serve the same purpose.
-They help the meat to work through the stall in a sealed, moistened environment.
+They help the meat work through the stall in a sealed, moistened environment.
 However, there is one key difference.
-Butcher paper allows smoke to permeate the meat keeping the bark in tact, while the foil blocks it out and steams the pork.
-We recommend wrapping smoked brisket in butcher paper but prefer to wrap smoked pulled pork in aluminum foil and place it in a disposable pan.
+Butcher paper allows smoke to permeate the meat, keeping the bark intact, while the foil blocks it out and steams the pork.
+While recommend wrapping smoked brisket in butcher paper but prefer to wrap smoked pulled pork in aluminum foil and place it in a disposable pan.
 See below for details.
 Please keep in mind that this is our preference, and you can certainly wrap your pork roast in pink butcher paper.

 Ingredients